A Local’s Guide to the Best Toronto Gardens

 The Humber Arboretum, located next to Humber College’s North Campus in the northwest corner of Toronto, is a 250-acre public garden and conservation area.

 The Arboretum features themed gardens like the tranquility garden and urban wildlife garden, with paths winding around ponds and over bridges.
-In the spring, you’ll find a beautiful collection of magnolia, dogwood, cherry blossoms, lilac, and more.
-It’s a peaceful escape for nature lovers.
+One of my favourite spots is the turtle pond – they are so fun to watch swimming and sunning in the water!

 10. Hillside Gardens in High Park